Graduate Tuition Incentive Scholarship (GTIS)

 - You are enrolled full-time and in good standing with your program

-- You are receiving an external funding award in support of your thesis or dissertation research which does not include tuition
+- You are receiving an eligible (see below) external fellowship award in support of your thesis or dissertation research which does not include full tuition and health insurance

-- You do not hold a University service or non-service award in addition to your external award
+- You do not hold a full University service or non-service award in addition to your external fellowship

 If you received a Graduate Tuition Incentive Scholarship (GTIS) in the past, you may apply again.